mohdiop/finkup-rest-api/README.md

   The `finkDate` field is represented in milliseconds.

 **Base URL** : `http://localhost:port_number`.

-The `port_number` is `6874` by default you can change it as you want to an available port in the application.properties file `src/main/resources/application.properties`
+The `port_number` is `6874` by default you can change it as you want to an available port in the `application.properties` file **src/main/resources/application.properties**.

-You can also change the properties to specify your MySQL database connexion config
+You can also change the properties to specify your MySQL database connexion config:
 ```properties
 spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver
 spring.datasource.url=jdbc:mysql://localhost:3306/finkup